hamvocke/hamvocke.github.io/_posts/2023-03-08-path-to-production.md

 Running this exercise can help you to:

 * get clarity and a shared understanding about your current path to production (you'll be surprised how different people *will* have different understanding of what's actually going on)
-* identify bottlenecks, brittle steps, unnecessary work and things that can be streamlined
+* identify bottlenecks, brittle steps, unnecessary work and things that are completely unknown to the team today
-* come up with plans to improve, automate, eliminate, parallelize  steps in your path to production
+* come up with plans to improve, automate, eliminate, parallelize steps on your path to production
 * figure out that no single person actually understands the whole process

 <aside>